-These rate estimates are for informational purposes only and are based on the IL standard limits of $1,000,000 for Each Claim / $3,000,000 Aggregate per year in coverage.
+These rate estimates are for informational purposes only and are based on the IL standard limits of $1,000,000 per claim/$3,000,000 aggregate per year.

 Quotes require a completed application and underwriter approval.
 Contact us for a custom estimate if you don’t see your specialty.